ScottLogic/blog/_posts/2019-11-18-drawing-lines-with-webgl.md

 title: Drawing Lines with WebGL
 date: 2019-11-18 00:00:00 Z
 categories:
-- mstobbs
 - Tech
 tags:
 - WebGL
 - D3FC
 author: mstobbs
 layout: default_post
 summary: Connecting points on a chart with a line is one of the most basic uses of a charting library.
 When drawing that line in WebGL, however, it's not as straightforward as you might think.
 image: mstobbs/assets/dot-to-do-drawing-lines-with-webgl/Line%20ABC.jpg
 ---